Keith R. Thompson

-Keith Thompson is a professor at Dalhousie University with a joint appointment in the Department of Oceanography and the Department of Mathematics and Statistics.
+Keith Thompson (1951 - 2022) was a professor at Dalhousie University with a joint appointment in the Department of Oceanography and the Department of Mathematics and Statistics.

-Thompson was trained in the UK and obtained his Ph.D. from the University of Liverpool.
-His research interests are ocean and shelf circulation, 4D data assimilation, extremal analysis and applied time series analysis.
+Thompson was trained in the UK and obtained his Ph.D. from the University of Liverpool in 1979.
+His research interests focused on ocean and shelf circulation, 4D data assimilation, extremal analysis and applied time series analysis.